UniqueNetwork/unique_docs/docs/about/nft-formats/native-nfts.md

 1. No need to deploy smart contracts, as is necessary with EVM chains.
 2. Minimal costs required to mint thanks to Unique Network & Polkadot’s carbon-neutral architecture.
 3. Full customization properties.
 Create different layers of personalized NFTs with no permanent changes.
-4. Unlock faster, more efficient and more affordable NFT production cycles.
+4. Unlock faster, more efficient, and affordable NFT production cycles.

 ## Use cases
 1. Digital Art – NFT collections